optimagic-dev/optimagic/docs/source/estimation.rst

       be a scalar or an iterable of suitable length.

-Lower and upper bounds are specified in :ref:`params_df`.
+Lower and upper bounds are specified in :ref:`params`.

 The constraints are enforced by reparametrizations, additional bounds or additional fixed parameters.
 For details see :ref:`reparametrize`